Off Campus Housing and Lottery

 Therefore, Middlebury College policy will be enforced when the actions of students residing off-campus or the actions of their guests prompt a community member to contact the College or a law enforcement agent or Middlebury College Public Safety to respond to the residence as a follow up to a complaint or after observing illegal activity.

 Full-time Off Campus Housing students receive a fee reduction for living, and if they choose, eating off campus.
 Fee reduction rates are newly established each year.
+Please view the Student Financial Services webpage for details related to the Fee Reductions Rates for off campus dining and housing.
 The reduction is applied directly to a student's college bill.
-The rates for the 2013-2014 academic year for Full Time Students per term (Fall and Spring), for living and eating off campus is $3,795; the reduction for living off campus and eating on campus is $2,920.
-Rates for Fall Term 2014 will be posted soon.
 All questions regarding fee reductions should be directed to the Student Financial Services office.